AI for Small Business: When It Makes Sense (And When It Doesn't)

 This is the most important readiness criterion, and the one most often missing.
 A business that says “we want to use AI” is not ready.
 A business that says “we spend 30 hours per week manually processing incoming vendor invoices, and we want to reduce that to 5 hours” is ready.

 Clear problem definition includes: what the process is, who does it now, how long it takes, what the inputs and outputs are, and how you will measure improvement.
-This level of clarity gives an AI consulting partner (or an internal team) a concrete target to design against.
+This level of clarity gives any AI vendor or internal team a concrete target to design against.

 The threshold question.
 Can you describe the process you want to automate in enough detail that a new employee could learn to do it?
 If yes, AI can likely learn it too.
 If the process requires extensive tacit knowledge that you cannot articulate, it is a harder automation target.